bizflycloud/terraform-provider-bizflycloud/website/docs/r/volume_attachment.html.markdown

 ---
+subcategory: Cloud Server
 layout: "bizflycloud"
-page_title: "Bizfly Cloud: bizflycloud_volume_attachment
+page_title: "Bizfly Cloud: bizflycloud_volume_attachment"
-sidebar_current: "docs-bizflycloud-resource-volume-attachment"
 description: |-
   Provides a Bizfly Cloud Volume Attachment resource.
 This can be used to create and delete volume attachment to server.
 ---

-# bizflycloud\_volume\_attachment
+# Resource: bizflycloud_volume_attachment

 Provides a Bizfly Cloud Volume Attachment resource.
 This can be used to create and delete volume attachment to server.